Diversity and Inclusion

 Keep Exploring

 Exciting things happen at Wake Forest every day!
-Check out additional topics to discover your niche and where you’ll leave your mark as a Demon Deacon.
-Learn more about affordability and explore our residence halls.
+Check out additional topics to discover your niche and where you’ll leave your mark as a Demon Deacon, and learn more about affordability and explore our residence halls.

 Secure Your Seat